MengLinMaker/Tic-Tac-Toe-Plus-v1/README.md

 3. Collect location data from horizontal, vertical and diagonal ray of size n or under.
 4. From each ray, count number of consecutive tokens.
 5. If number of consecutive tokens > n, then the player wins.

+## Motivation
+I had a friend who created a physical card game that incorporated Tic-Tac-Toe rules.
+Now I've never learnt Unity before, so why not take this opportunity to develop the game for him.

+The algorithms shown here are overkill for the game.
+However, this serves as one of the key components to the game.
+Please excuse the not so pleasant UI/UX and simplicity...
+I'm just learning Unity :)

+Ciao.
+Have fun!